maxmarcon/live_select/README.md

   end
   ```

-Refer to the [module documentation](https://hexdocs.pm/live_select/LiveSelect.html) for the nitty-gritty details.
+Refer to the [module documentation](https://hexdocs.pm/live_select/LiveSelect.html) for the details, and
+check out the [cheatsheet](https://hexdocs.pm/live_select/cheatsheet.html) for some useful tips.

 ## Installation 📦